 - For errors or omissions in advertising content, contact Momentous Campus Media, 303-544-1198.

 to update the copyright year

 If your disclaimer doesn’t include the following environmental information, please add it in:

-This publication was printed with soy ink on 10% recycled paper and was produced by a certified member of the Forest Stewardship Council (FSC) and Sustainable Forestry Initiative (SFI) and meets or exceeds all Federal Resource Conservation Recovery Act (RCRA) Standards.
+This publication is printed using a renewable ink resource on 10% recycled paper that is Elemental Chlorine Free.
+It was produced by a certified member of the Forest Stewardship Council (FSC) and Sustainable Forestry Initiative (SFI) compliant with the Federal Resource Conservation Recovery Act (RCRA).